messersm/tar-index/README.md

 One example which lead to there considerations are the GNU tar extension for [archive labels](https://www.gnu.org/software/tar/manual/html_node/label.html#label).
+These labels must be present in the first member for the ``--test-label`` option to work and since replacing the label with an index seems like a very bad idea, some flexibility seems in order.

 > Note: Before implementing 4. it might be helpful to find some consensus
 > how the index should be flagged.